Bill Crawford-Compton: Circus offensive

 On 27 April, Crawford-Compton was involved in an accident when the engine of his Spitfire cut out while landing after an operation.
 During the resulting crash landing, he broke his wrist.
-This took him off flight operations for a time while he recovered and this meant he missed being given command of No. 485 Squadron, for its commander, Squadron Leader Edward Wells, was to be appointed to lead Kenley Wing.
-In August, once he recovered from his injuries, he was posted to No. 611 Squadron as one of its flight leaders.
+This took him off flight operations for a time while he recovered and meant he missed being given command of No. 485 Squadron, for its commander, Squadron Leader Edward Wells, was to be appointed to lead Kenley Wing.
+In August, once he recovered from his injuries, he was posted to No. 611 Squadron, another Spitfire unit, as one of its flight leaders.
 He soon was back in action, and damaged a Fw 190 on 19 August while flying one of two covering patrols he carried out during the Dieppe Raid.
 On the other patrol, he became separated from his section and was pursued by four Fw 190s, which only ceased the chase halfway across the English Channel.
 Five days later, he destroyed another Fw 190.
 He claimed to have shot down two more on 28 August, when his squadron was escorting Boeing B-17 Flying Fortresses of the United States Army Air Force (USAAF) on a bombing raid of an aircraft factory at Méaulte, near Amiens.
 On subsequent operations from September to early November, he was credited with damaging at least six Fw 190s.
-On 9 November he claimed a Fw 190 as destroyed.
-A further Fw 190 was claimed as a probable on 6 December.
+On 9 November he claimed a Fw 190 as destroyed near Cap Gris-Nez.
+A further Fw 190 was claimed as probably shot down south of Dunkirk on 6 December.

-On Christmas Day, Crawford-Compton was appointed commander of No. 64 Squadron and at the end of the year was awarded a bar to the DFC.
-The published citation read:
+Crawford-Compton was appointed commander of the Spitfire-equipped No. 64 Squadron on Christmas Day.
+By this time he had been awarded a Bar to his DFC; the published citation read:

-He was credited with damaging a Fw 190 on 20 January 1943 and damaged another one the following month.
-On 8 March he had two Fw 190s confirmed as destroyed.
+Crawford-Compton was credited with damaging a Fw 190 on 20 January 1943 and damaged another one the following month.
+On 8 March he had two Fw 190s confirmed as destroyed near Clères.
 He gave up command of No. 64 Squadron shortly afterwards, at which time he was assigned a staff role at No. 11 Group.
-Despite his duties, he still occasionally flew on operations, and while flying with No. 122 Squadron was credited with damaging a Bf 109.
+Despite his duties, he still occasionally flew on operations, and on 13 March, while flying with No. 122 Squadron was credited with damaging a Bf 109.
 In June he was appointed commander of the fighter wing at Hornchurch, which included No. 129 and No. 222 Squadrons.
 Much of the wing's work involved escorting bombers of the USAAF on raids to France.
 In recognition of these efforts, he was awarded the Silver Star, a United States gallantry medal.
 He destroyed a Bf 109 on 27 June.
 Another Bf 109 was destroyed on 19 August and this was followed by Fw 190s on 5 and 23 September.
 Shortly afterwards, his award of the Distinguished Service Order (DSO) was announced, the published citation reading: